Microsoft Intune service description

 - Changes to system requirements, for example, the minimum required browser version

-- Any updates that require you to take action to enable the feature or to avoid service interruption to the feature.
+- Any updates that require you to act to enable the feature or to avoid service interruption to the feature.

 - Microsoft provides information about new features, new functionality, and enhancements to existing features in our monthly service update.
 Generally, Microsoft rolls out service updates around the middle of each month.
 Updates are described in What's new in Microsoft Intune.